Lloyd Estates Drainage Improvements

 Drainage Improvements to mitigate neighborhood flooding

-The SAFEbuilt team recently completed the design, permitting, bidding, and CEI services for the Lloyd Estates Stormwater Improvements project for the City of Oakland Park.
-The project construction was completed in 2017.
+The SAFEbuilt team was contracted to complete the design, permitting, bidding, and CEI services for the Lloyd Estates Stormwater Improvements project for the City of Oakland Park.
 The construction scope of work included 6748 LF of drainage pipes (15” to 36” diameter), 7702 LF of exfiltration trench, 204 storm inlets/manholes, regrading of swales, a drainage Pump Station and flood gate across Sleepy River, and associated roadway and utility improvements within the drainage basin area.

 Prior to project construction, a Drainage Study and Hydrologic and Hydraulic modeling study was performed for the 285-acre Lloyd Estates drainage basin.
 The Lloyd Estates neighborhood had a history of flooding problems due to undersized and/or damaged underground storm drainage collection systems and poorly graded and silted roadside swales.
 The existing area experienced frequent flood conditions even at low intensity rain events due to limited discharge capacity and high tail water conditions downstream of the Sleepy River.
 In order to increase the flood protection Level of Service (LOS) for the area, additional swales/exfiltration trench and piping, and emergency flood gates and a pump station on the Sleepy River were recommended by the comprehensive study we performed.